revolist/revogrid-docs/guide/lifecycle.md

 # Lifecycle Hooks

-For detailed interactions and operations, Revogrid provides a variety of [events](./api/revoGrid.md#Events) that function similarly to lifecycle hooks, allowing developers to listen and respond to different stages and actions within the grid's lifecycle.
+For detailed interactions and operations, RevoGrid provides a variety of [events](./api/revoGrid.md#Events) that function similarly to lifecycle hooks, allowing developers to listen and respond to different stages and actions within the grid's lifecycle.

 Here's a brief overview of some key events which can help in managing grid behavior, data manipulation, and user interactions: